Contributor: The Nerd

 4. When you run, even if you run poorly, you are a light to your loved ones.
 We love that you run.
 We love that we get to cheer for you.
 We’ll mourn when you’re finally done competing.
 Let us be a part of your greatness.

 Finally, set aside your nerves.
 Use my mantra – there is no room in my heart for fear or doubt – or use your own.
-For example, Samantha Rodewald of McCook shared with me with this week that her mantra is Philippians 4:13: “I can do all things through Christ who strengthens me.”
+For example, Samantha Rodewald of McCook shared with me last year that her mantra is Philippians 4:13: “I can do all things through Christ who strengthens me.”

 Running is joy expressed through motion.
 Be joyful.
 Leave no room in your heart for fear or doubt.

-Originally written for and posted at www.preprunningnerd.com by Jay Slagle.
+Originally written for and posted in October 2021 at www.preprunningnerd.com by Jay Slagle.